Identity Propagation in Microservices: Securing Non-Human Identities

 Securing microservices starts with a strong foundation: understanding identity in distributed systems.
 But how do you ensure that each microservice knows who is accessing it, and what they are allowed to do?

 In a microservices architecture, applications are built as suites of independent modules.
-Each microservice handles specific tasks, communicating with others via APIs.
+Each microservice handles specific tasks, communicating with others via apis.
 This distributed nature introduces unique challenges for identity management:

 • Authentication: Verifying the identity of users, services, or devices requesting access.
-For example, an IoT device trying to send data to a cloud service needs to prove it is what it claims to be.
+For example, an iot device trying to send data to a cloud service needs to prove it is what it claims to be.

 • Authorization: Determining what actions an authenticated entity is permitted to perform.
 Think of a healthcare application where a doctor has access to patient records, but a nurse might have limited access.